 “What are the side effects?”

 As with any prescription medication, there is a potential risk for side effects.
 Use of other medications, alcohol, or illegal drugs can increase those risks.
-MAT providers will discuss medical conditions, potential side effects, and risks before treatment begins.
+MAT/MOUD providers will discuss medical conditions, potential side effects, and risks before treatment begins.

 “Why should I trust a physician to prescribe more opioids?”